shining0611armor/SVM-Implementation/README.md

 In this repository, you will find two main types of SVM implementations:

 1. **SVM with scikit-learn**: Utilize the powerful scikit-learn library to implement standard SVM models quickly and efficiently.
 2. **SVM from Scratch**: Challenge yourself by building SVM models from the ground up, gaining a deeper understanding of the underlying mechanics.
+You will also become familiar with the CVXOPT library.

 ## Features